Slecyx/Slecyx/README.md

 ### 🧠 About Me

 Hey there!
 I'm **Slecyx**, a young developer from Türkiye 🇹🇷 who loves building things that blend **creativity and technology**.
-I enjoy working with **AI, automation, drones, and game dev**, and I love turning crazy ideas into working projects 💡.

 ---